staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 Inspiration for this change came from [GIST by Nikita Popov](https://gist.github.com/nikic/5015323), which I found on github.com.
 It explains in full detail why/when objects use less memory than arrays.

-While refactoring the implementation by introducing more immutable objects and reducing unnecessary duplicate work squeezed out a bit more performance:
+While refactoring the implementation by introducing more immutable objects and reducing unnecessary duplicate work I squeezed out a bit more performance:
 - Prevent sorting coverage-data over and over in [sebastianbergmann/php-code-coverage#1107](https://github.com/sebastianbergmann/php-code-coverage/pull/1107) and [sebastianbergmann/php-code-coverage#1108](https://github.com/sebastianbergmann/php-code-coverage/pull/1108)
 - Node properties are immutable [sebastianbergmann/php-code-coverage#1117](https://github.com/sebastianbergmann/php-code-coverage/pull/1117)